Orange Creamsicle Overnight Oats (V)

 1/4 cup orange juice

 1 tsp honey or preferred sweetener (optional)

 1/2 cup Bolthouse Farms Vanilla Protein Milk (See note)

 A couple drops of vanilla or almond extract

 In a small jar, combine oats and chia seeds.
 These can be stored airtight for as long as you like.

-The night before you’re ready to eat the oats, add the juice of 1/2 an orange, grated orange zest, honey, milk, and almond/vanilla extract.
+The night before you’re ready to eat the oats, add the orange juice, honey, milk, and extract.
 Stir well.